teamneusta/pimcore-areabrick-config-bundle/README.md

 ## Usage

-You need this bundle if you want to staff your areabricks easily with an editor config dialog.
+You need this bundle if you want to stuff your areabricks easily with an editable config dialog.

 A simple example should show how to do it.

 ### Areabrick Class

-Your areabrick class should implement `Pimcore\Extension\Document\Areabrick\EditableDialogBoxInterface` and additionally the following:
+Your areabrick class must implement Pimcore's `Pimcore\Extension\Document\Areabrick\EditableDialogBoxInterface` interface and additionally use the `Neusta\Pimcore\AreabrickConfigBundle\Document\Base\HasDialogBox` trait.

+Then it's up to you to implement the `buildDialogBox()` method as you wish.

 ```php
 <?php